Fix macOS Sequoia network issues on M4/M3/M2/M1 Macs

 6. Switch the Wi-Fi channel from 5GHz to 2.4GHz or vice versa.

-Solution 1: Stay Close to Wi-Fi Router
+Solution 1: Stay Close to the Wi-Fi Router

 Solution 2: Reset Network Settings on Mac